Gary M. MarsShareholder

 The Florida Bar has designated Mr. Mars as a Board Certified Specialist in Condominium and Planned Development Law in the state of Florida.

-Mr. Mars has been named to the 2022 Best Lawyers in America listing under the construction law practice group.
+Mr. Mars has been named to the 2022 and 2023 Best Lawyers in America listing under the construction law practice group.
 He has also been designated as a facilitator to conduct educational programs by the State of Florida Department of Professional and Business Regulation, Division of Florida Land Sales, Condominiums and Mobile Homes.
 He is also a board member of the Greater Miami Jewish Federation, Executive Board Member of AIPAC (Miami-Dade), member of the Emory Alumni Association, and is involved in a variety of other civic and professional organizations.

 - “Community Associations Should Make Effective Use of Social Media”